threonorm/simulisp/README.md

 - the simulator in `dist/build/simulator/simulator`
 - a program to generate the netlist of the processor in `dist/build/generate-processor/generate-processor`
+- a program to generate the microprogram of the processor in `dist/build/generate-microprogram/generate-microprogram`
+- a program to generate the binary file of the clock in `dist/build/clock-program/clock-program`

+You can build the rom file in the good form using the script :

+      ./generateRom.sh

+It uses the last two binaries which we just presented.

 Simulator usage
 ---------------